Hawaiian Organic Act: Background

 The Island of Hawaii was first inhabited by Polynesians who arrived in canoes and spread to the other Hawaiian islands.
 After contact by British explorer James Cook during his third voyage (1776–1780), the islands became well known and Europeans came and inhabited them.
 The French government was interested in the islands and wanted to establish Catholicism.
-The Kingdom of Hawaii became more influenced by the United States which set up trade relations with the Kingdom.
+The Hawaiian Kingdom became more influenced by the United States which set up trade relations with the Kingdom.
 After the overthrow of the Hawaiian Kingdom in 1893, the new Republic of Hawaii government lobbied for annexation by the United States.
-Annexation was approved by President William McKinley and Hawaii was incorporated as part of the territory of the United States on August 12, 1898, and then, in April 1900, organized as the territory of Hawaii.
+Annexation was approved by President William McKinley and Hawaii was incorporated as part of the territory of the United States on August 12, 1898, and then, in April 1900, organized as the Territory of Hawaii.

 General provisions

 Capital

 The Act stated that Honolulu, on Oahu, would be the capital of the Territory of Hawaii.